nextcloud/terms_of_service/README.md

 ## more settings

-Some options are not available in the Admin Settings page but can be enable using the **./occ** command.
+Additional settings can be enabled using the **./occ** command:

-- _Displaying the ToS popup on public shares (links or mails, with or without password protection):_
+- _Displaying the ToS popup on public shares (links or emails, with or without password protection):_

 >        ./occ config:app:set --value '1' terms_of_service tos_on_public_shares

+defaults to `0`

 ## Build Setup